scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

     (:data:`~zyte_api.zyte_api_retrying`) or
     :data:`~zyte_api.aggressive_retrying`:

-    -   If you are :ref:`using the add-on <config-addon>`, they are automatically replaced with a matching session-specific retry policy, either :data:`~scrapy_zyte_api.SESSION_DEFAULT_RETRY_POLICY` or :data:`~scrapy_zyte_api.SESSION_AGGRESSIVE_RETRY_POLICY`.
+    -   If you are :ref:`using the scrapy-zyte-api add-on <config-addon>`, these built-in retry policies are automatically replaced with a matching session-specific retry policy, either :data:`~scrapy_zyte_api.SESSION_DEFAULT_RETRY_POLICY` or :data:`~scrapy_zyte_api.SESSION_AGGRESSIVE_RETRY_POLICY`.

-    -   If you are not using the add-on, set :setting:`ZYTE_API_RETRY_POLICY` manually to either :data:`~scrapy_zyte_api.SESSION_DEFAULT_RETRY_POLICY` or :data:`~scrapy_zyte_api.SESSION_AGGRESSIVE_RETRY_POLICY`.
+    -   If you are not using the scrapy-zyte-api add-on, set :setting:`ZYTE_API_RETRY_POLICY` manually to either :data:`~scrapy_zyte_api.SESSION_DEFAULT_RETRY_POLICY` or :data:`~scrapy_zyte_api.SESSION_AGGRESSIVE_RETRY_POLICY`.
 For example: